abdulsalam01/gokemon-api/README.md

-# Sample Echo with GORM
+# Gokemon Echo with GORM

 ## Configurations
+Database Name: gokemon-api.db
 Configuration used gonfig.
-All configs are declared in `config/config.json`
+All configs are declared in `.env`

 ## Architecture
 | Folder | Details |